 Bonnet cleaning generally comprises a rotating shampoo machine with a cleaning pad drenched in a carpet cleaning agent.
-The movement clears away dirt as the unit runs over the carpet, some of which collected by the padding.
+The movement clears away the dirt as the unit runs over the carpet, some of which are collected by the padding.
 While bonnet cleaning eliminates most exterior debris, it presses a lot of sediment deeper into the fibers, contributing to re-soiling.

 Encapsulation started in the late 1990s, and it has been immensely successful in the previous years.
-This cleaning process mostly utilizes similar tools with shampooing, so many tend to mistake it with that technique.
+This cleaning process mostly utilizes similar tools to shampooing, so many tend to mistake it with that technique.
 Encapsulation, however, uses a modern and innovative kind of chemical and works to clean carpets differently.

 The initial step is to spray the solution onto the carpet or scrub it with a cylindrical or rotary brush.
 When the applied cleansing foam gets dry, the foam encapsulates eased dirt and debris in the carpet fiber.
 When the foam dries, you can then remove the accumulated dirt by vacuuming or brushing.